QED-92/cyber-security/modules/sql-injections/sql-injections.md

 The single quote `'` injection caused a SQL syntax error.
 This means that the attacker was able to input something that changed the SQL query being sent to the back-end database.
 This increases the probability of a SQL injection vulnerability being present.

-The single quote `'` injection probably changed the SQL injection to look something like this:
+The single quote `'` injection probably changed the SQL query to look something like this:

 ```sql
 SELECT * FROM ports WHERE port_code = ''';
 ```

 The third single quote does not have a corresponding ending quote, resulting in the syntax error.

+### Number of Columns

 Before exploiting the application the attacker must determine how many columns the table has.
 He can accomplish this in two ways: